mathe-e-botond/ds-math-notes/03-machine-learning.md

 # 3. Machine Learning

 In the world of data science there are two main views.
 From one side there is the mathematically well founded statistical methods like **statistical learning** which mainly focuses on explaining population data from a sample.
 Various linear models are well defined within statistics. **Machine learning** contains more complex techniques which might not have well founded probabilistic interpretations but provide good empirical results.
-There is major overlap and no easy way to differentiate the two view.
+There is major overlap and no easy way to differentiate the two views.
 We will start from statistical learning and move toward more complex machine learning models.

+The most important building block of machine learning is the concept of a **model**.
+A model is a series of assumptions or a simplified representation of a system.
+A model can be one or multiple mathematical equations, accompanied by a set of assumptions.
+The model might also be called a **data generator process** because based on the assumptions and simplifications it can generate new data with some error (see below).

-Statistical learning is a set of techniques where we try to fit a **model** to an observed data set.
-The model might also be called a **data generator process**.
+In machine learning we try to fit a **model** to a data set.
 There are two main objectives why we would like to do this:

-* **Inference** about population properties by calculating the model properties
+* **Inference** about population properties by calculating the model properties.
-* **Forecast** values of the population outside of the available sample/observations.
+* **Forecast** values of the population outside of the available sample/observations

-The variable we would like to model or forecast is called the **independent** variable.
-The input variables used for modelling or forecast are called **dependent** variables.
-We can model an **independent** $Y$ variable with the **dependent** variables $X$ of a sample of observations.
-We assume the following relationship
+The variable we would like to model or forecast is called the **dependent** variable.
+The input variables used for modelling or forecast are called **independent** variables.
+We can model an **dependent** $Y$ variable with the **independent** variables $X$ of a sample of observations.
+We assume the following relationship between the variables

 $$Y = f(X) + \epsilon \tag{4.1}$$

-We define estimated model in the form
+We define a model in the form

 $$\hat{Y} = \hat{f}(X) \tag{4.2}$$